A Variable Sample-size Stochastic Quasi-Newton Method for Smooth and Nonsmooth Stochastic Convex Optimization

 {When \vvs{the} function $f$ is strongly convex \vvs{but possibly nonsmooth}, we \vvs{adapt} the standard L-BFGS \vvs{scheme} (\vvs{by replacing the true gradient by a sample average}) where the approximation of the inverse Hessian $H_k$ is \vvs{defined} as follows using pairs $(s_i,y_i)$ and $\eta_i$ \vvs{denotes} a smoothing parameter:

-where $H_{k,0}=\frac{s_k^Ty_k}{y_k^Ty_k}\mathbf{I}$.} We note that at iteration $i$, we generate $\nabla_x F_{\eta_i}(x_i,\omega_{j,i-1})$ and $\nabla_x F_{\eta_i}(x_{i-1},\omega_{j,i-1})$, implying there are twice as many sampled gradients generated. \vvs{Next,} we discuss how the sequence of approximations $H_k$ is generated {when} $f$ is merely convex {and} not necessarily smooth.
-We overlay the regularized \vvs{L-BFGS}~\cite{mokhtari2014res,yousefian2017stochastic} scheme with a smoothing and refer to the proposed scheme as the ({\bf rsL-BFGS}) update.
+where $H_{k,0}=\frac{s_k^Ty_k}{y_k^Ty_k}\mathbf{I}$.} At iteration $i$, we generate $\nabla_x F_{\eta_i}(x_i,\omega_{j,i-1})$ and $\nabla_x F_{\eta_i}(x_{i-1},\omega_{j,i-1})$, implying there are twice as many sampled gradients generated. \vvs{Next,} we discuss how the sequence of approximations $H_k$ is generated {when} $f$ is merely convex {and} not necessarily smooth.
+We overlay the regularized \vvs{L-BFGS}~\cite{mokhtari2014res,yousefian2017stochastic} scheme with a smoothing, refering to the proposed scheme as the ({\bf rsL-BFGS}) update.
 As in {({\bf rL-BFGS})}~\cite{yousefian2017stochastic}, {we update the regularization and smoothing parameters $\{\eta_k ,\mu_k\}$ and matrix $H_k$ at alternate {iterations} to keep the secant condition satisfied.} We update the regularization parameter $\mu_k$ and smoothing parameter $\eta_k$ as follows.

 We construct the update in terms of $s_i$ and $y_i$ {for convex problems},

 where $i$ is odd and $0 < \delta,\bar \delta \leq 1$ are scalars controlling the level of smoothing and regularization in updating matrix $H_k$, respectively.
 The update policy for $H_k$ is given as follows: